 Stanley, Falkland IslandsIn Stanley, the capital of the Falklands, experience Falkland culture, which has some South American characteristics as well as Victorian charm.
 In Stanley and surrounding area see quite an important number of stranded clippers from a century ago.
 Especially for the birders, a three hours excursion outside Port Stanley will be offered.

-South GeorgiaIn South Georgia visit the bay of Elsehul, with it´s very active fur seal breeding beach, and then take course to Right Whale Bay, Salisbury Plain, Gold Harbour and Cooper Bay to give you a good opportunity to see a wide spectrum of landscapes and wildlife, like the introduced Reindeer, Elephant seals, King and Macaroni Penguins.
+South GeorgiaIn South Georgia visit the bay of Elsehul, with its very active fur seal breeding beach, and then take course to Right Whale Bay, Salisbury Plain, Gold Harbour and Cooper Bay to give you a good opportunity to see a wide spectrum of landscapes and wildlife, like the introduced reindeer, Elephant seals, and King and Macaroni penguins.
 At Fortuna Bay try to follow in the footsteps of the great British Explorer Ernest Shackleton and hike over to Stømness Bay.
-There and at Grytviken see an abandoned whaling village, where King Penguins now walk in the streets and seals have taken over the buildings.
-At Grytviken visit the Whaling History Museum as well as to Shackleton´s grave near by.
-One of the highlights might be your visit to Prion Island, where you will witness the breeding efforts of the huge Wandering Albatross and enjoy watching their displays.
+There and at Grytviken see an abandoned whaling village, where King penguins now walk in the streets and seals have taken over the buildings.
+At Grytviken visit the Whaling History Museum as well as Shackleton´s grave nearby.
+One of the highlights might be your visit to Prion Island, where you will witness the breeding efforts of the huge Wandering albatross and enjoy watching their displays.

-South Orkney IslandsPlanning a visit at Orcadas station, an Argentinean base located in the South Orkney Islands.
+South Orkney IslandsVisit Orcadas station, an Argentinean base located in the South Orkney Islands.
 The friendly base personnel will show you their facilities and you can enjoy the wonderful views of the surrounding glaciers.

 Sail into the Weddell Sea through the ice-clogged Antarctic Sound as huge tabular icebergs announce your arrival to the eastern side of the Antarctic Peninsula.
 Plan to visit Brown Bluff where you may set foot on the Continent.
 Next, the ship aims at Half Moon Island, in the Shetland Islands, to visit a Chinstrap penguin rookery and possibly see Weddell seals.